zloyby/interview-test-4f/README.md

 Very short task for 2 hours.
 Just setup environment, run application and then implementation of 3 new features.
 As usual, original project is in /todo/ folder.

 _Keywords: Java, ElasticSearch, Sorting, Bayesian Rating_

-## IF
-Just needed to pass behavioral test, no development.